|How to Crossdress and Keep a Happy Marriage or A Wife’s Unconditional Lo

 But how do you introduce the subject to your life-partner when you kept it a secret for 5 years, for example, without your partner feeling betrayed?
 Our lovely contributor Michelle from Australia has written a post to give insight into how she and her wife cope with this crossdressing conundrum.
 For those of you even remotely contemplating the subject then read on as you will learn a lot from Michelle’s journey.

-“For some of you dressers out there whom have loving wives they come home to but, love to dress as females, might know how hard it is dealing with partners that are aghast to the ‘hobby’.
+“For some of you dressers out there who have loving wives they come home to but, love to dress as females, might know how hard it is dealing with partners that are aghast to the ‘hobby’.
 These people know how hard it is having a wife they love, not being accepting or even supportive of this lifestyle.
 They understand the overwhelming feeling of guilt for wanting to dress.
-It take over us and we become afraid of harming our marriages, yet we are driven by an unfathomable urge/need to dress.
-However, the pleasure that comes from dressing alone lessens our fears and drives us to needing to hide and even lie to our spouses to fill this need and keep the marriage going.
+It takes us over and we become afraid of harming our marriages, yet we are driven by an unfathomable urge/need to dress.
+However, the pleasure that comes from dressing alone lessens our fears and drives us to need to hide and even lie to our spouses to fill this need and keep the marriage going.

 Because of this constant battle, many crossdressers begin to believe thoughts like: “my wife doesn’t really love me, otherwise she’d accept me for the good caring person I am’.
 I hear this often and indeed I thought it myself some time ago.
 Some even wonder what life might be like if they were by themselves; with the freedom to dress as often as they please.
 I have no statistics to reliably conclude that the feeling of not being loved is more prevalent in our community than in the general population, but our ‘hobby’ is definitely more likely to generate a negative response from any wife.